10 Charitable Giving Ideas Based on Moments That Matter for Employees

 Moments That Matter — What It Is and Why It Matters

-The idea behind the MTM management philosophy is that there are certain moments in your employees’ lives that have an outsize impact on their work satisfaction and attitude toward the company.
-Some of them are fairly generic — the job interview, their first weeks on the job and promotions, for example.
+The idea behind the MTM management philosophy is that certain moments in your employees’ lives have an outsize impact on their work satisfaction and attitude toward the company.
+Some of them are fairly generic — the job interview, their first weeks on the job, and promotions, for example.
 Others are more personal: an expectant parent, for instance, is likely to be influenced by how well — or poorly — HR helps them navigate the changes surrounding that milestone.
-Each of these experiences contributes to the overall employee experience with your company, and managing them well can play a big role in improving employee morale, job satisfaction, productivity and retention.
+Each of these experiences contributes to the overall employee experience with your company, and managing them well can play a big role in improving employee morale, job satisfaction, productivity, and retention.

 Which Moments Matter?

 As suggested, the answer to that question can vary from employee to employee.
-There is, however, some agreement on the most common moments, and there are some suggestions for how to determine which moments actually matter the most to your employees.
-Gartner, Inc., an internationally respected HR consulting firm, lays out five types of moments that are likely to have the highest impact on employees in a recently published paper.
+There is, however, some agreement on the most common moments, and suggestions for determining which moments matter the most to your employees.
+Gartner, Inc., an internationally respected HR consulting firm, lays out five types of moments likely to have the highest impact on employees in a recently published paper.
 They include moments that are:

 - Emotion-generating: like personal anniversaries and life milestones.